mcarrickscott/WinMIPS64/README.md

 # Install

-Copy the repository contents to a working directory, and build the project *WinEsim.vcxproj* from source using Visual Studio C++.
+Copy the repository contents to a working directory, and build the project *WinMIPS64.sln* from source using Visual Studio 2022 C++ for x64.
 This will create the windows executable.

 Mike Scott, March 2025